pockethost/pockethost/packages/www/content/docs/overview/faq.md

 PocketHost was created as a service to the PocketBase community because we love the sovereignty principle of PocketBase, but also don’t always want to self host.

-The features and priorities in development are balanced between benallfree's personal needs and things requested by the community.
+The features and priorities in development are balanced between `benallfree`'s personal needs and things requested by the community.

 PocketHost has a 10-year endowment to offer a free tier of hosting for hobby projects and low to mid-volume projects.